lastshodan/flutter-tensorflow-lite-object-detector/README.md

 ## Overview

-This mobile app is used to detect car spare parts images using the phone's camera.This code is unfinished.--part of the code is private(meant to be commercialized)
+Mobile app used to detect car spare parts images using phone's camera.This code is unfinished.
 ## Dependencies

 All of these can be downloaded in a single command, see below.